-As part of The University of North Carolina Hospitals and School of Medicine public academic medical center, The UNC Epilepsy Center is committed to providing high quality comprehensive epilepsy care to the current and future North Carolinians and the people of the Mid-Atlantic region.
-This care is the foundation for offering top-tier educational programs for medical students, residents and fellows, cutting edge research programs and development of new techniques in diagnosing and treating neurological disorders.
+As part of UNC Health and the School of Medicine public academic medical center, the UNC Epilepsy Center is committed to providing high quality, comprehensive epilepsy care to current and future North Carolinians and the people of the Mid-Atlantic region.
+This care is the foundation for offering top-tier educational programs for medical students, residents and fellows, cutting-edge research programs and development of new techniques in diagnosing and treating neurological disorders.

-The UNC epilepsy center has actively participated into the next generation physician education through neurology residency program, clinical neurophysiology fellowship training and ACGME accredited epilepsy fellowship training.
-Also, we are actively participated in various research studies to provide better diagnostic and treatment options to the patients with epilepsy from clinical drug trials to basic science.
+The UNC Epilepsy Center has actively participated into the next generation of physician education through the neurology residency program, clinical neurophysiology fellowship training and ACGME-accredited epilepsy fellowship training.
+In addition, we actively participate in various research studies to provide better diagnostic and treatment options to the patients with epilepsy, from clinical drug trials to basic science.

-The UNC Epilepsy Center has also been involved in cutting edge research.
-From new diagnostic techniques such as the application of the 7 T MRI scanner to the diagnosis and localization of the epileptic focus to the development and trialing of new and novel therapies, UNC researchers are exploring ways to better the lives of those with epilepsy.
+UNC researchers are exploring ways to better the lives of those with epilepsy–from new diagnostic techniques such as the application of the 7 T MRI scanner to the diagnosis and localization of the epileptic focus to the development and trialing of new and novel therapies.
 UNC was one of the first centers to recognize the connection of SUDEP and autonomic dysfunction, describe the relationship of sleep apnea to epilepsy and explore potential genetic therapies.
-Also, UNC is actively participating into multiple clinical trials.
+Also, UNC actively participates in multiple clinical trials.

 - Adult and pediatric ABPN or ABCN board-certified/eligible epileptologists, some of whom are nationally recognized in the field of epilepsy;